 Within seventy-five (75) days of the CA ISO's notice of the approved project sponsor as noted in section 5.6.2 of this BPM, the CA ISO will determine each project sponsor's costs in validating and determining the qualified sponsors plus the costs that the CA ISO incurred in selecting an approved project sponsor from among the qualified project sponsors for each regional transmission facility eligible for competitive solicitation.
-The CA ISO will refund or charge each qualified project sponsor the difference between its costs, and the deposit.
-If a refund is owed to the project sponsor, the refund shall include interest at the interest rate earned by the CA ISO.
+The CA ISO will refund or charge each qualified project sponsor, the refund shall include interest at the interest rate earned by the CA ISO.